Skip to content

 The following tutorial will guide you on how to integrate the TrustCaptcha CAPTCHA solution into your Python backend to retrieve and evaluate the CAPTCHA verification result.

-You should have already completed the following steps before you start with CAPTCHA validation in Python backend.
+You should have already completed the following steps before you start with CAPTCHA validation in your Python backend.

 1. Read the basic Information: For a basic overview, please read the get started guide.
 We also recommend that you familiarize yourself with the technical concept of TrustCaptcha.